-> Hoping to tune up for the Nov.
+Hoping to tune up for the Nov.
 2 Notre Dame game, the Huskers schedule a three-way public scrimmage at Nebraska Field for Saturday, Oct.
 26, with Cotner College and Nebraska Wesleyan.
 But a widening of state flu restrictions to include outdoor gatherings puts an end to those plans.
+(It’s unclear from news articles why a no-fans scrimmage wasn’t held instead.)
 The citywide death toll is now above 90.

-> Oct.
+Oct.
 29: A scrimmage, but fans barred

 With armed guards stationed at the Nebraska Field gates to enforce the ban on public gatherings, the Huskers trample Cotner College in a Tuesday afternoon scrimmage, 33-0.
 The Notre Dame game is now just four days away, and the ban is expected to be lifted by then.
 Meanwhile, hopes of landing the Great Lakes Navy Bluejackets as a Thanksgiving opponent don’t pan out.
 (The “Jackies,” with George Halas starring, would win the 1919 Rose Bowl.)

 Oct.
 31: Notre Dame game is off again

 Less than 48 hours before kickoff, the Nov.
 2 Notre Dame game is called off after the city council opts not to lift restrictions on public gatherings.
 The South Bend school quickly agrees to reschedule the game for Thanksgiving, solving an issue that had vexed Nebraska management since mid-September.